 - In contrast, towns close to less successful cities have higher unemployment rates, and have also struggled to attract high-paying firms and jobs.

 The report argues that these factors should be important considerations for policy debates on industrial strategy, inclusive growth and productivity.
-It makes the following policy recommendations:

 - Focus on improving skills in all places across the country